- About Prayer

 Video: John Michael Talbot – The Jesus Prayer – Part 1: Breath

 Contrition is a deep feeling of sorrow for having sinned.
-Instead of just feeling sorry, we take action by praying an act of contrition.
+Instead of just feeling sorry, we take action by praying.

-In the 16th century, the Council of Trent established that praying an act of contrition was part of the Sacrament of Reconciliation (also known as Penance and Confession).
-Also, the prayer should include sorrow for having sinned and a resolve not to sin.
+In the 16th century, the Council of Trent established that we must pray an act of contrition as part of the Sacrament of Reconciliation (also known as Confession or Penance).
+The prayer should include sorrow for having sinned and a resolve not to sin.

 To help Christians pray a proper act of contrition, formal prayers were established and then evolved over the centuries.
 We can pray one of the formal prayers or a spontaneous act of contrition.